 In the spirit of asking for help,

-here are three ways you could help someone today:
+here are a few ways you could help someone today:

 It is always okay to ask for help, and it is always okay to ask if you may give help.
 Let’s all keep our eyes open, and be a closer knit village for each other.